Principal: Harriet Wolfe

 Meal times at the Seahorse Nursery are a social time where all the children sit together with members of staff.
 We use this time to develop healthy eating habits, good manners and to help the children develop the technique of eating with a spoon, knife and fork and other skills like spreading and chopping.

-We serve two hot meals a day (lunch and supper) which are cooked daily by Zebedees.
+We serve one hot meal a day (lunch) and a cold tea.
 The menus offer a range of balanced meals and are made from healthy nutritional food.
-Breakfast is a selection of cereals, warm porridge and bread or toast.
+Breakfast is a selection of cereals, warm porridge (babies) and toast.
+We bake bread freshly each day.

 The best way to get a feel for our environment is to come and visit us.